gradio-app/gradio/guides/05_chatbots/02_creating-a-custom-chatbot-with-blocks.md

 $code_chatbot_streaming

-You'll notice that when a user submits their message, we now _chain_ three event events with `.then()`:
+You'll notice that when a user submits their message, we now _chain_ two event events with `.then()`:

 1. The first method `user()` updates the chatbot with the user message and clears the input field.
-This method also makes the input field non interactive so that the user can't send another message while the chatbot is responding.
 Because we want this to happen instantly, we set `queue=False`, which would skip any queue had it been enabled.
 The chatbot's history is appended with `{"role": "user", "content": user_message}`.

 2. The second method, `bot()` updates the chatbot history with the bot's response.
 Finally, we construct the message character by character and `yield` the intermediate outputs as they are being constructed.
 Gradio automatically turns any function with the `yield` keyword [into a streaming output interface](/guides/key-features/#iterative-outputs).

-3. The third method makes the input field interactive again so that users can send another message to the bot.

 Of course, in practice, you would replace `bot()` with your own more complex function, which might call a pretrained model or an API, to generate a response.